raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The client may perform as many DNS operations as it wishes using the newly created session.
-Operations SHOULD be pipelined (i.e., the client doesn’t need wait for a reply before sending the next message).
+Operations SHOULD be pipelined (i.e., the client doesn't need wait for a response before sending the next message).
 The server MUST act on messages in the order they are received, but responses to those messages MAY be sent out of order, if appropriate.